bnjmnhndrsn/typer/README.md

 typer
 =====

-a bare-bones tool for practicing typing with code.
+A bare-bones tool for practicing typing with code.

-paste the code into the box. click submit. you're practicing!
+Paste the code into the box.
+Click submit.
+You're practicing!

-typer has been designed to the minimum level to allow it be functional. any additional contributions are more than welcome!
+Typer has been designed to the minimum level to allow it be functional.
+Any additional contributions are more than welcome!

 =====================================================================
-typer consists of 5 modules, which expose the following public methods:
+Typer consists of 5 modules, which expose the following public methods:

 typer: the shell, runs upon document load
 -init: runs init method of other modules